kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 1) "Be conservative in what you send, be liberal in what you accept." - The Robustness Principle

-   In other words, we should also aim to be lenient in the types we accept as a parameter because this allows for more flexibility for the caller, e.g. accepting an `Iterable` (where appropriate) allows for more possible types to be passed (list, tuple, dict, etc.) than just specifying a `List`.
+   In other words, we should aim to be lenient in the types we accept as a parameter because this allows for more flexibility for the caller, e.g. accepting an `Iterable` (where appropriate) allows for more possible types to be passed (list, tuple, dict, etc.) than just specifying a `List`.
 On the other hand, we should aim to be specific in what we say we return - it's more helpful to specify concrete types which a user can reason about, than for example,